danbev/learning-wasi/notes/wit-bindgen.md

 cargo build --target wasm32-unknown-unknown
     Finished dev [unoptimized + debuginfo] target(s) in 0.05s
 ```
-This will generate a .wasm module for the crate which we can inspect using:
+This will generate a core .wasm module for the crate which we can inspect using:
 ```console
 $ make inspect-wasm-wat > wat
 ```